 This week to open up corruption in South America I did some investigating on some of the biggest, most powerful, and well known officials and leaders in soccer.
 I came across a man named Julio Grondona, the late former president of soccer in Argentina.
 Grondona died in 2011, marked as a sad day in Argentinian soccer across the world.
 Two of the most recognizable Argentinian world soccer stars of all time, Diego Maradona and Lionel Messi, spoke about the greatness of Grondona for Argentinian soccer’s growth and well being, as well as wishing his family and friends well in their time of mourning.
-Even while he was celebrated in death by his countrymen, many people around world soccer could not help note the shadiness of his reign as Argentinian soccer president for nine terms in a row unaposed.
-Along with rumors and allegations of corruption and money laundering.
-This was brushed aside for the most part in 2011 upon his death.
+Even while he was celebrated in death by his countrymen, many people around world soccer could not help note the shadiness of his reign as Argentinian soccer president for nine terms in a row unopposed.
+His term was marred by rumors and allegations of corruption and money laundering.
+In celebrating and mourning his life and death, these allegations were brushed aside for the most part.

-This epidemic of corruption in South American government’s is something we studied in Spanish 5/6 last year, so I am familiar with the dirty war of Argentina aforementioned for this weeks study, as well as many other wars and dictatorships across the 20th century.
+This epidemic of corruption in South American government’s is something we studied in Spanish 5/6 last year, so I am familiar with the Dirty War of Argentina as well as many other wars and dictatorships across the 20th century.
 Because of the far more mysterious nature of soccer corruption pre 1970’s, I am going to use my knowledge of government corruption during that time to try to possibly find some conspiracy theories or ideas connecting government corruption to soccer corruption.
-Dan and I have agreed upon making this the topic of my next research paper.
+Prof. Dan and I have agreed upon making this the topic of my next research paper.
 Using all of the information of cultural identity in Spain and ideas from my first paper, as well as the information in this upcoming paper, I will begin to work on my final project paper once we return from break.